tiiuae/ghaf/docs/src/technologies/hypervisor_options.md

 microvm.vcpu = 17;
 microvm.qemu.extraArgs = [ "--option 1 --option 2" ];
 ```

-### Adding an option to the hypervisor command line
+### Adding Option to Hypervisor Command Line

-Microvm may not supply parameters for all possible options - e.g. adding specific devices.
-Processing of all microvm configuration options is
-done in the mentioned above hypervisor’s runner .nix file
+microvm may not supply parameters for all possible options as adding specific devices.
+Processing of all microvm configuration options is done in the mentioned above hypervisor’s runner .nix file.

 The runners support the ``extraArgs`` parameter.
-It allows setting any option in qemu command line invocation.
+It allows setting any option in QEMU command line invocation.
 Its value is a list of strings.
-In this
-example the following ``extraArgs`` definition:
+In this example the following ``extraArgs`` definition:

 ```
 microvm.qemu.extraArgs = [